-A 31-year-old Milford man has been jailed on charges he assaulted a 14-year-old girl.
+A 31-year-old Milford man, identified as Reginald Marshall has been arrested on charges he assaulted and threatened a 14-year-old girl.